5 Reasons Why Experiences Make Better Gifts Than Physical Objects

 As Gilovich said himself, “Our experiences are a bigger part of ourselves than our material goods.
 You can really like your material stuff.
 You can even think that part of your identity is connected to those things, but nonetheless they remain separate from you.
 In contrast, your experiences really are part of you.
 We are the sum total of our experiences.”

 5. Objects Create Clutter; Experiences Broaden the Mind

 At the risk of using a tired cliché, less is more.
 Living in a consumerist society, we are encouraged to accumulate more and more stuff, until we are ultimately tied down with all this accumulated clutter.

 It stops us from being able to roam about freely, experience new things, and live in the moment.
 Most of us would appreciate a comfortable house, luxurious things, the latest gadgets and fancy clothes – just don’t forget to make room for priceless memories as well.

-BananaLab creates “experience gift boxes” to offer your loved ones in place of a physical gift, so they can choose from over 100 experiences across Sydney or Melbourne – from adventurous activities like skydiving and combat flights, to pamper packages and workshops to develop interesting hobbies like candle-making or perfume-making.
+BananaLab creates “experience gift boxes” to offer your loved ones in place of a physical gift, so they can choose from hundred of experiences across Sydney, Melbourne, Brisbane, Perth and all Over Australia – from adventurous activities like paragliding and combat flights, to pamper packages and workshops to develop interesting hobbies like candle-making or perfume-making.

-BananaLab’s gift boxes range from $99 to $599.
-While our gift boxes offer something for everyone, we have numerous categories of gift boxes available including “thrill”, “chillax” and “chic”, so you can offer someone the perfect experiential gift for any special occasion.
+BananaLab’s gift boxes range from $100 to $600.
+While our gift boxes offer something for everyone, we have numerous categories of gift boxes available that will suit your giftee: Experience Gift Boxes for Her, Experience Gift Boxes for Him, Experience Gift Boxes for Couples, and more!
+You can offer someone the perfect experience gift for any occasion: Birthdays, Anniversaries, Weddings, Mother’s Day, Father’s Day, Valentine’s, Christmas, Corporate Gifting and any other special occasion.